saehuber/reproducibility-workshop-2025/instructor-files/readme_v1.txt

 INSTALL & METHODOLOGY
 -------------------------

-1. Scripts for cleaning and analyzing the data were developed using R version 4.4.0.
+1. Scripts for cleaning and analyzing data were developed using R version 4.4.0.

 2. Required packages:
 tidyverse (1.3.0)